mrmarbles/stringrouter/README.md

 StringRouter : Find a match, execute a function.
 =======
-StringRouter is a high-level routing API that binds string patterns to the invocation of callback functions.
+StringRouter is a high-level routing API that parses, parameterizes and binds string patterns to the invocation of callback functions.
 Can be easily used to deploy restful web service endpoints without the overhead of a full-stack framework or be used in conjunction with commander to create efficient REPL command line programs.
 See the examples for more details.